noelmcloughlin/linkml-project-copier/README.md

 ### Step 6: Create a GitHub project

-1. Go to https://github.com/new and follow the instructions, being sure to NOT add a `README` or `.gitignore` file (this cookiecutter template will take care of those files for you)
+1. Go to https://github.com/new and follow the instructions, being sure to NOT add a `README` or `.gitignore` file (this copier template will take care of those files for you)

 2. Add the remote to your local git repository